We caught up with Running Coach Hannah Warne for her top tips on starting out on your running journey.

 Find a friend

 This is my top tip!
 As you begin a fitness journey it’s great to have someone to share the journey with.
-It could be a friend, colleague, fellow school Mum, a neighbour or perhaps even someone you know who already runs and has offered to take you out before (please make sure you keep within current government guidelines on the number of people you can exercise with)!
+It could be a friend, colleague, fellow school Mum, a neighbour or perhaps even someone you know who already runs and has offered to take you out before.
 Trust me, once you’re fit and running miles, it is a lot harder to find someone who’ll want to join you!

 Set aside some time each week together to run.
 Making the commitment to go with someone else gives you both accountability and you’re less likely to back out.
 After all, you don’t want to let the other person down!
 It’s too wet, it’s too cold, it’s too dark, I don’t feel like it….
 These excuses are a lot harder to get away with if you’ve promised someone else you’ll go.